WindfulSoul/ScrollAnimation/README.md

-# scroll-animation-widget-
-HTML Only
-CSS Added
+Scroll Animation Widget Practice of HTML CSS and Javascript